-Priority 2-Reserved decisions that occurred on or after the cut-off date.
+Priority 2-Reserved decisions in non-detained cases that occurred on or after the cut-off date.
 In this case, numbers will be issued based on the date and the time that the Immigration Judge reserved decision.

 III.
-Handling Suspension/Cancellation Cases After the Cut-off Date
+Handling Non-Detained Suspension/Cancellation Cases After the Cut-off Date